 What is your organization’s security awareness program maturity level?
 How do you determine your needs?
 Through analysis.

 No matter how big or small your organization is, analysis is absolutely essential.
-It provides you with important insights, so you can create and implement a cyber security awareness program that addresses your current organizational culture and environment.
+It provides you with important insights, so you can create and implement a security awareness training program that addresses your current organizational culture and environment.

 - Strategic program goals